 1. Put the Set Tags element anywhere on the canvas providing that at least one event-based element (Start Event / Wait for Event) precedes the Set Tags point.

-2. Choose an app, then press +Dynamic Value in the Dynamic Tag Value section while configuring the Set Tags element.
+2. Double-click the element and press +Dynamic Value in the Dynamic Tag Value section while configuring the Set Tags element.

 3. Select the tag to set.

 If you choose a tag to be set manually, it won’t appear in the tags list of the Dynamic Tag Value section.

 4. Choose an event from the dropdown list and the tag, which value will be set dynamically depending on the attributes of the event the user triggers.